 Rajiv Gandhi was the last member of the Nehru-Gandhi family to hold the position of prime minister in India.
 A reluctant entrant into the political arena, Gandhi was a pilot before he joined politics and showed barely any interest in following the footsteps of his mother and grandfather.
 Circumstances, particularly those surrounding his brother, Sanjay Gandhi’s death, however, necessitated his decision to enter politics.
-As we remember Rajiv Gandhi, on his birth anniversary, here are five lesser-known facts about him.
+As we remember Rajiv Gandhi, on his death anniversary, here are five lesser-known facts about him.

 On May 21, 1991, while on an election campaign at Sriperumbudur near Chennai, Rajiv Gandhi was assassinated by a human bomb that killed 17 others and left 44 injured.
 (Express Archives)

 After completing his A-levels in London, Rajiv Gandhi went on to study engineering at Trinity College in Cambridge.
 However, after studying there for three years, he did not obtain a degree.
 He went on to study mechanical engineering at Imperial College London but did not complete that either.
 He later confessed that he was not interested in “mugging for exams”.

 He later joined the Flying Club in Delhi where he was trained as a pilot.
 In 1970, he was employed by Air India.
 In an interview with talk show hostess Simi Garewal, Rajiv is noted to have said that his fondness for flying goes back to the time when his grandfather, Pandit Nehru, first took him to the Gliding club.
 “I enjoyed it, I still enjoy it.
 It gives you a certain freedom.
 It takes you away from it all in a way,” he had said.